Timing13/EchoView/README.md

 ## Introduction

-[Project XR ] is an educational XR experience that lets you explore in 3D [...] .
-Learn about [...].
+EchoView is an educational XR experience, designed for people with low-hearing capabilities, that visually guides users to an audio source, which is emitting sound nearby them.
+Minigame...

 The problem detected was...